AdamSpera/scriptswitch/README.md

 Special mention and thanks to the following people:

 - Guidance and Mentoring: Vitaly Ford
-- Testing Equipment: Bobby Connel
+- Testing Equipment: Bobby Connell

 _Made by: Adam T Spera_